mstephen19/threadz/README.md

 Pass a function to run any time a message is received from the parent thread.
 The data is passed in as the first parameter.

+#### `waitForParentMessage()`

+A function which takes in an assertion callback.
+The assertion callback takes in the received data and returns a boolean value.
+If the assertion returns `true`, the promise will resolve.

 #### `sendCommunication()`

 `(data: AcceptableDataType | SharedMemoryTransferObject, transferList?: TransferListItem[])` => `void`